mui/material-ui/docs/data/material/guides/understand-mui-packages/understand-mui-packages.md

 Material UI is a comprehensive library of components that features our implementation of Google's Material Design.

-Both `@mui/base` and `@mui/system` are included as dependencies, meaning you don't need to install or import them separately—you can import them directly from `@mui/material`.
+`@mui/system` is included as dependency, meaning you don't need to install or import it separately—you can import its components and functions directly from `@mui/material`.

 ### MUI Base